 Other Leave Entitlements

-Employees are entitled to other kinds of leave (e.g. Community Service Leave, Parental Leave, Jury Service Leave) in accordance with the NES.
+Employees are entitled to other kinds of leave (e.g., Community Service Leave, Parental Leave, Jury Service Leave, Family and Domestic Violence Leave) in accordance with the NES.

 Long Service Leave

 Long service leave entitlements are dealt with under the applicable State or Territory laws also having regard to the relevant provisions of the NES.

+Employees will take Long Service Leave as soon as practicable after the leave has accrued at a time agreed between the employee and CIG.
+Where agreement cannot be reached, CIG may direct the employee to take long service leave subject to the provisions of the applicable legislation.

+In exceptional circumstances and, where permitted by the applicable legislation, CIG may agree to grant long service leave in shorter blocks of time than the accrued long service leave entitlement.

 Long term existing employees